Pennsylvania Higher Education Assistance Agency: Functions

 It administers the grant program for the Commonwealth of Pennsylvania, and serves as a coordinating body for other grant programs administered by other state agencies.
-It also serves as one of several student loan guarantors in the United States for the Federal Family Education Loan Program (FFELP), under the Higher Education Act of 1965 of 1965.
+It also served as one of several student loan guarantors in the United States for the Federal Family Education Loan Program (FFELP), under the Higher Education Act of 1965.
 It also has a loan servicing operation for student loans that it owns and for lenders under contract.
-Originally a small student loan guarantor with approximately 5,000 student loans a year after its formation, it currently manages more than $100 billion in total assets and serves nearly four million students through its various programs.
+Originally a small student loan guarantor with approximately 5,000 student loans a year after its formation, it at one point managed more than $100 billion in total assets and serves nearly four million students through its various programs.

 PHEAA conducts its student loan servicing activities nationally as FedLoan Servicing and American Education Services (AES).
 FedLoan Servicing was established in 2009 to support the U.S. Department of Education's ability to service student loans owned by the federal government, and is one of a limited number of organizations approved by the Department to service these loans.
 AES was created to guarantee and service a variety of Federal Family Education Loan Program (FFELP) and private student loan products for lending partners nationwide.
+PHEAA exited the FedLoan Servicing Market in December 2021.

-PHEAA’s earnings are used to support its operations and to pay its operating costs, including administration of the Pennsylvania State Grant and other state-funded student aid programs.
+PHEAA's earnings are used to support its operations and to pay its operating costs, including administration of the Pennsylvania State Grant and other state-funded student aid programs.

 As a quasi-governmental agency, AES/PHEAA's board of directors consists of members of the Pennsylvania General Assembly, the secretary of education, and gubernatorial appointees.
 The legislative members of the Board were successful in passing legislation that restructures the PHEAA Board of Directors, which was signed into law by the Governor on July 9, 2010.
-This legislation was based on a PHEAA Board resolution that called upon the General Assembly to replace legislative seats on the Board with new private-sector individuals who could provide additional leadership expertise in an increasingly complex financial environment.
+This legislation was based on a PHEAA Board resolution that called upon the General Assembly to replace legislative seats on the Board with private-sector individuals who could provide leadership expertise in an increasingly complex financial environment.
 Specifically, the legislation reduces the number of lawmakers serving on the 20-member Board from 16 to 12.
-The four legislative seats will be replaced with private-sector professionals with experience in banking, investments and information technology; adding their expertise to the decisions that the Board makes on behalf of Pennsylvania students and families.
+The four legislative seats were replaced with private-sector professionals with experience in banking, investments and information technology; adding their expertise to the decisions that the Board makes on behalf of Pennsylvania students and families.
 The legislation also reduces the six-year Board term to four years.